Outset is a pioneering medical technology & software company reimagining dialysis for patients and health care providers.

 Board of Directors

-Patrick T. Hackett is a Special Limited Partner of Warburg Pincus.
+Patrick is a Special Limited Partner of Warburg Pincus (NYSE:WPCA).
 He joined Warburg Pincus in 1990 and in his 29 years at Warburg Pincus, he has focused on investments in the technology and health care services fields.
 Prior to joining Warburg Pincus, he was the Vice President of Cove Capital Associates, a private merchant banking partnership, and prior to that a Partner with private equity firm, Acadia Partners.
-Mr. Hackett is a Director of Intelligent Medical Objects, a private healthcare software company.
+He is a Director of Intelligent Medical Objects, a private healthcare software company.
 In addition, he serves on the Board of Directors at Stamford Health System, a nonprofit community hospital in Connecticut.
-Mr. Hackett graduated from the University of Pennsylvania with a B.A. in chemistry, and holds a B.S. in economics from the Wharton School at the University of Pennsylvania.
+He graduated from the University of Pennsylvania with a B.A. in chemistry, and holds a B.S. in economics from the Wharton School at the University of Pennsylvania.

 Andrea is an accomplished global business leader having focused her 40-year career building leading multinational brands in the consumer products and medical technology businesses with Novartis, Unilever, Revlon and Procter & Gamble.
 She currently serves on the boards of Align Technology (NASDAQ: ALGN) and Livanova plc (NASDAQ: LIVN).
 She also served on the board of Coca Cola Enterprises.
 Previously, she was Global Head of Vision Care for Alcon and CEO/President of Cibavision, a Novartis division.